taih304/Linux-Shell/Network layer/README.md

 • **Security services**.
 Using a **secret session** key known only by a source and destination host, the network layer in the source host could **encrypt** the payloads of all datagrams being sent to the destination host.
 The network layer in the destination host would then be responsible for decrypting the payloads.
 With such a service, confidentiality would be provided to all transport-layer segments (TCP and UDP) between the source and destination hosts.
 In addition to confidentiality, the network layer could provide data integrity and source authentication services.

+# Forwarding and routing in network layer
+Distinction between the **forwarding** and **routing** functions of the network layer:

+* **Forwarding** involves the transfer of a packet from an incoming link to an outgoing link within a single router.
+* **Routing** involves all of a network’s routers, whose collective interactions via routing protocols determine the paths that packets take on their trips from source to destination node.

+We’ll see that the job of a **routing algorithm** is to determine good paths (equivalently, routes) from senders to receivers.

+Every router has a **forwarding table**.
+A router forwards a packet by examining the value of a field in the arriving packet’s header, and then using this header value to index into the router’s forwarding table.
+The value stored in the forwarding table entry for that header indicates the router’s outgoing link interface to which that packet is to be forwarded.
+Depending on the network-layer protocol, the header value could be the destination address of the packet or an indication of the connection to which the packet belongs.

+Some packet switches, called **link-layer switches**, base their forwarding decision on values in the fields of the link-layer frame; **switches** are thus referred to as **link-layer (layer 2) devices**.
+Other packet switches, called **routers**, base their forwarding decision on the value in the network-layer field. **Routers** are thus **network-layer (layer 3)** devices, but must **also implement layer 2 protocols** as well, since layer 3 devices require the services of layer 2 to implement their (layer 3) functionality.

 # ICMP

 **ICMP**, specified in [RFC 792], is used by hosts and routers to communicate network-layer information to each other.
 The most typical use of ICMP is for **error reporting**.
 For example, when running a Telnet, FTP, or HTTP session, you may have encountered an **error message** such as “Destination network unreachable.”
 This message had its origins in **ICMP**.